kdeldycke/awesome-engineering-team-management/README.md

 * [What Only the CEO Can Do](https://hbr.org/2009/05/what-only-the-ceo-can-do) - TL;DR: `1.
 Defining and interpreting the meaningful "outside" of the company; 2.
 Answering the two-part question: What business are we in and what business are we not in?
 3. Balancing sufficient yield in the present with necessary investment in the future; 4.
 Shaping the values and standards of the organization.`.
 * [How CEOs Manage Time](https://hbr.org/2018/07/the-leaders-calendar) - A study on what CEO of large companies spent their time on, and how.
 Opens a new window into what leadership is all about and into its many components and dimensions.
 * [Operations and Internal Communication Strategies For Effective CEOs](https://www.sametab.com/blog/operations-and-internal-communication-strategies-for-effective-ceos) - After insisting on the importance of context and narratives, the author provide an interesting template (good for inspiration) of ritual and recurring internal communication devices.
-* [Narcissistic CEOs Weaken Collaboration and Integrity](https://www.gsb.stanford.edu/insights/narcissistic-ceos-weaken-collaboration-integrity) - `The prototypic visionary leader profile is so similar to that of a narcissist, if boards aren’t careful, they’re going to end up choosing people who are narcissistic as CEOs`.
+* [Narcissistic CEOs Weaken Collaboration and Integrity](https://www.gsb.stanford.edu/insights/narcissistic-ceos-weaken-collaboration-integrity) - `The prototypic visionary leader profile is so similar to that of a narcissist, if boards aren't careful, they’re going to end up choosing people who are narcissistic as CEOs`.
 * `Hiring isn’t the challenge.
 The challenge is finding people who can be effective while working for executives whose only qualifications and training are narcissistic levels of self confidence.` ([source](https://twitter.com/kellan/status/1205113384632500224)).

 ### Managers